-What causes adolescent scoliosis?
+What is adolescent scoliosis?

 How is adolescent scoliosis diagnosed?

-Signs of adolescent idiopathic scoliosis include:
+The visual signs of adolescent idiopathic scoliosis include:

 • Uneven hips

 • A shorter leg

 • A prominent shoulder blade

 • A uneven waist, where one side is straight and the other more rounded